-When individuals find themselves in the unfortunate circumstance of being arrested, the natural reaction is to question the arrest, pull away and/or to physically retreat or resist.
+When individuals find themselves being arrested, the natural reaction is to question the arrest, pull away and/or to physically retreat or resist.
 The reality is that these actions can be charged as an independent criminal offense - Resisting Arrest.
-If you have been the subject of an arrest or have received a criminal complaint, ticket or summons for Resisting Arrest, the Law Office of James G. Schmier, PLLC, can assist you.
+If you have been the subject of an arrest or have received a criminal complaint, ticket or summons for Resisting Arrest, Schmierlaw, can help.

-Under Michigan Law, it is a crime to assault, batter, wound, obstruct, or endanger any duly authorized person serving or attempting to serve or execute any process, rule, or order made or issued by lawful authority or otherwise acting in the performance of his or her duties.In other words, it is against the law to resist a police officer who is lawfully doing his job
+Under Michigan Law, it is a crime to assault, batter, wound, obstruct, or endanger any duly authorized person serving or attempting to serve or execute any process, rule, or order made or issued by lawful authority or otherwise acting in the performance of his or her duties.In other words, it is against the law to resist a police officer who is lawfully doing his job.
+On the other hand, you cam lawfully resist an arrest if the arrest was illegal or the police violated your Constitutional rights.

 Schmierlaw can help if you are charged or arrested with resisting arrest.
-We will look at all the facts, determine if the "duly authorized person' was acting lawfully, and fully examine if under Michigan Law you were entitled to resist and acting lawfully.
+We will look at all the facts, determine if the "duly authorized person' was acting lawfully, and fully examine if under Michigan Law you were entitled to resist and acted lawfully.
 The Michigan Supreme Court has ruled that under common law, if someone tries to restrict your freedom you may lawfully resist.
 That includes resisting a police office who is not lawfully entitled to arrest you.
 If he does, you can fight back with proportional force to resist.
-While Statutory Law, or laws passed by the legislature, usually trumps common law, but, in this case, the Michigan Legislature has been silent on this issue, so the Courts have turned to common law.
+While Statutory Law, or laws passed by the legislature usually trump common law, but in this case, the Michigan Legislature has been silent on this issue, so the Courts have turned to common law.
+Meaning, if you have the legal right to resist, Schmierlaw can help you get the charge dismissed.

 Law Office of James G. Schmier, PLLC